 Consumer sentiment tracking survey aiming to understand confidence, intent and barriers to take overnight short breaks and holidays in the UK and Wales for waves 14 to 16.

-This is the latest release in the series: COVID-19 UK Tourism Consumer Tracker Survey (Wales profile)
+This is not the latest release in the series: COVID-19 UK Tourism Consumer Tracker Survey (Wales profile)

 The national mood and behavioural sentiment

 The U.K. national mood remains relatively consistent with recent reporting periods, around 6 in 10 rating their personal mood as at least 7 out of 10.
 Despite higher levels of concern around the pandemic, ‘retirees’ exhibit the most positive mood.

 Perceptions that ‘the worst is still to come’ in relation to the pandemic have increased significantly in recent weeks, 41% thinking this in early September, but 58% thinking it as of early October.
 Those of retirement age are most likely to think this although the increase has been seen across all life stages.

 20% of the U.K. population (10.8 million adults) and 15% of Welsh residents anticipate taking a domestic short break or holiday by the end of the year (with 2 trips planned on average).
 Intention to take a trip has dropped significantly amongst Wales residents, 26% planned on taking a trip in early September, but this fell to 15% as of early October.

 27% of U.K. adults plan on taking an overnight trip between October and March, of whom 8% plan on visiting Wales.
 Notably, the proportion that plan to visit Wales has dropped since early September, along with other areas with increased restrictions such as the North East England.